cmu-sei/kaiju/README.md

   and is used to generate YARA signatures for programs.

 The GUI tools include:
+- **GhiHorn** = a plugin to calculate paths and reachability in control flow graphs, utilizing Z3.
+    - Select `CERT > GhiHorn` to access this tool from Ghidra's CodeBrowser.
 - **Function Hash Viewer** = a plugin that displays an interactive list of functions in a program and several types of hashes.
 Analysts can use this to export one or more functions from a program into YARA signatures.